Last Updated on

 One of the main features of the DeskCycle is the magnetic mechanism which facilitates its noiselessness.
-This makes it fit for use in an open office setting so the user can actually workout with disturbing others.
+This makes it fit for use in an open office setting so the user can work out with disturbing others.

 - Magnetic resistance.
 The magnetic resistance gives the under desk bike a smooth and quiet operation.
 No worries about wear since there are no belts to wear out.

 - Quiet.
-Makes it suitable for an open office setting as well.
-The pedals can be tightened as required, if they become loose given the user 100% assurance of noiselessness.
+It makes it suitable for an open office setting as well.
+The pedals can be tightened as required if they become loose given the user 100% assurance of noiselessness.

 - Simple assembly.
-It comes with a complete assembly tools and even its own wrench.
+It comes with complete assembly tools and even its wrench.

-- LCD display.
+- LCD.
 Relatively put, the LCD appears cheaply made but it gets the job done.
 It looks cheap for the price of the under desk bike.

 - No connectivity.
 The DeskCycle is not designed to allow devices to be connected to it remotely or directly.
 This is quite disadvantageous in this era of remote devices.

 - Small Surface Area Pedals.
 This is a limitation, given the basic purpose of an under desk bike- exercise.
-The small surface area can limit the foot angles and number of muscles exercised per time.
-The surface area is like the size of a regular bike pedal unlike under desk elliptical, which has a larger surface foot pad.
+The small surface area can limit the foot angles and some muscles exercised per time.
+The surface area is like the size of a regular bike pedal unlike under desk elliptical, which has a larger surface footpad.